 What Is Active Myeloma?

-If your SMM is progressing to active myeloma, this is a key time to seek an opinion (or a second opinion) from a myeloma specialist.
-A local hematologist or oncologist might see a few myeloma patients or none at all.
-Myeloma specialists at large “high-volume” treatment centers and large academic institutions see hundreds of myeloma patients, conduct clinical trials with new drugs and new combination therapies, and develop the expertise needed to make appropriate decisions.
+Myeloma specialists at large "high-volume" treatment centers or academic institutions treat hundreds of myeloma patients, conduct clinical trials with new drugs and new combination therapies, and develop the expertise needed to help you make good decisions about your care.

 A diagnosis of active myeloma is made when the patient experiences the following: